robertdenton/grades/README.md

 With much help from <a href="https://datatables.net/">DataTables</a>.

 <b>NOTE: The MySQL connection info has been changed in the index.php, you'll need to adjust that to your needs with your data.</b>

+<i>If you'd like to produce something similar at your student media organization, let me know and I'd be happy to help.
+If there's enough interest, I may write up a brief How-To.</i>

+<a href="mailto:robert.denton9@gmail.com">robert.denton9@gmail.com</a>